Psychology Internship Program

 - Three letters of recommendation

 Applicants will be notified by December 15 if JCCA wishes to arrange an interview in early January.
 Phone interviews may be arranged for out-of-state applicants.

 Notification of acceptance or rejection is made in accordance with rules of the Association of Psychology Postdoctoral and Internship Centers (APPIC).

-The internship program is a full year and begins on the Tuesday after Labor Day.
+The internship program is a full year and begins on the Tuesday during the week after Labor Day.
 Medical insurance is available after three months.
-The stipend is $25,000.
+The stipend is $25,000 and there is a $2000 language differential available to interns who are fluent in a language needed at their training site.

 JCCA’s internship program is listed in the APPIC Directory and is fully accredited by the American Psychological Association Commission on Accreditation, 750 First Street, NE, Washington, DC 20002-4242, tel.
 202-336-5979